-Shock and vibration limits are measured directly on the drive.
-If the equipment is installed in an enclosure to which the stated shock/vibration criteria is applied, resonances may occur internally to the enclosure resulting in vibrations in excess of these limits.
-In this case, it may be necessary to add shock absorbers to the enclosure.
+Shock and vibration limits specified in this document are measured directly on the drive chassis.
+If the 9415-3 is installed in an enclosure to which the stated shock and/or vibration criteria is applied, resonances may occur internally to the enclosure resulting in 9415-3 movement in excess of the stated limits.
+If this situation is apparent, it may be necessary to add shock or isolation mounts to the enclosure to minimize 9415-3 movement.